GoogleChrome/rendertron/README.md

 > Rendertron is a dockerized, headless Chrome rendering solution designed to render & serialise web pages on the fly.

-Rendertron is designed to enable your Progressive Web App (PWA) to serve the correct content to any bot that doesn't render or execute Javascript.
+Rendertron is designed to enable your Progressive Web App (PWA) to serve the correct content to any bot that doesn't render or execute JavaScript.
 Rendertron runs as a standalone HTTP server.
 Rendertron renders requested pages using Headless Chrome, [auto-detecting](#auto-detecting-loading-function) when your PWA has completed loading and serializes the response back to the original request.
 To use Rendertron, your application